tedneward/ProfBlog/content/blog/2023/devrel-activity-pattern-language.md

 Note: While it might be tempting to "re-use" personas like the ones above, don't.
 Take the time to build your own--it serves as a useful reason for the DevRel team to get into a room with all the other teams (Sales, Marketing, Product, Engineering, whatever) and talk about exactly who this product/service is for.
 Some of your peer teams will have already done this exercise, some won't, but everyone--including Engineering--will benefit from the time spent building them.

-### Wait, so I'm supposed to use all of them?
+### Wait, so I'm supposed to use *all* of them?

 Oh, Lord, no!
 The pattern language is an attempt to categorize and summarize *all* of the different kinds of activities, but it's in no way intended as a "check every item off on this list" kind of collection.
 In fact, I'll argue that even *trying* to use them all is itself a huge red flag!
 Look at your goals, look at your available resources (bandwidth and budget), and make deliberate choices selectively that help get you closer to your goals.

-Keep in mind that most DevRel team strategies will want to make use of several activities simultaneously, so choose ones that have a good mix of reach and interactivity; [Conference Sessions](../../devrel/activities.html#conference-session) have good interactivity, but limited reach, so consider pairing them with [Live Streaming](../../devrel/activities.html#live-streaming) to boost reach, and perhaps advertise both using [Social Media](../../devrel/activities.html#social-media).
+Keep in mind that most DevRel team strategies will want to make use of several activities simultaneously, so choose ones that have a good mix of reach and interactivity; [Conference Sessions](../../devrel/activities/conference-session.html) have good interactivity, but limited reach, so consider pairing them with [Live Streaming](../../devrel/activities/live-streaming.html) to boost reach, and perhaps advertise both using [Social Media](../../devrel/activities/social-media.html).
 And so on.

 ## So... show me!

-The [DevRel Activity Pattern Language](../../devrel/activities.html) is not "finished", in that no pattern language is ever really finished--there's always realizations and/or innovations that can be captured, analyzed, and categorized.
+The [DevRel Activity Pattern Language](../../devrel/activities/index.html) is not "finished", in that no pattern language is ever really finished--there's always realizations and/or innovations that can be captured, analyzed, and categorized.
 Pattern languages are intended to be somewhat informal, yet hopefully comprehensive.

+Also, if you've done DevRel for a few years now, you may find yourself a little underwhelmed.
 It is not uncommon for people who have "lived this" for years to look at a pattern language and growl, "But I already know all these things!
 I've done this before!"
 The same was true of the original [Design Patterns](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) book thirty years ago.

 ### How do we use this?